 Guide to GDPR Compliance

-This documentation page is a general guide to help you understand how to get Freeform forms to be compliant with the European Union's General Data Protection Regulation (GDPR) in most cases, which becomes effective May 25, 2018.
+This documentation page is a general guide to help you understand how to get Express Forms forms to be compliant with the European Union's General Data Protection Regulation (GDPR) in most cases, which became effective May 25, 2018.
 GDPR compliance goes beyond forms (e.g. notification of data breaches, etc), so please be sure to review this official guide to GDPR.

 In no way does this resource guarantee compliance or serve as legal advice.
 You may need to seek legal counsel to ensure your website fully complies with GDPR.

 Who does GDPR impact?

 GDPR affects every company that uses personal data from EU citizens.
 If you’re collecting data from users in the EU, you need to comply with GDPR regardless of where you’re based.